 As shown in Table 6-38 (Median Income by Unincorporated Area), several unincorporated areas (Alhambra Valley/Reliez Valley/Briones, Alamo/Castle Hill, Diablo, Kensington, Acalanes/Acalanes Ridge, Blackhawk, Saranap, portions of Costra Contra Centre, and Discovery Bay) have median incomes in the moderate- or above moderate-income range.
 These areas largely correspond with portions of Contra Costa County that TCAC and HCD have designated as high and highest resource areas, having the most significant anticipated economic outcomes for residents, reflecting distribution of opportunity in more affluent areas.
-As well, the majority of acreage within these communities are identified as racially concentrated areas of affluence.
 The communities with the highest median income and lowest poverty rates are those in central Contra Costa County and the communities of Kensington and Discovery Bay.
-Figure 6-18 (Percentage of Unit Capacity and County Acreage by Income Category Rate) identifies where opportunity sites are located by income category in the unincorporated area.
+Figure 6-18 (Percentage of Unit Capacity by Income Category Rate) identifies where opportunity sites are located by income category in the unincorporated area.

-Figure 6-18 shows that 75.7 percent of the total RHNA capacity is identified in lower-income communities..
-The majority of lower-income housing capacity, 77.8 percent, as well as 89.1 percent of moderate-income capacity, and 57.9 percent of above moderate-income capacity, is located primarily in lowerincome communities in the vicinity of North Richmond and Bay Point, as well as western and north-central communities along San Francisco and Suisun Bays, including El Sobrante, East Richmond Heights, Bay View/Montalvin Manor, Crockett, and Rodeo.
+Figure 6-18 shows that 67.7 percent of the total RHNA capacity is identified in low and very low-income communities.
+The majority of lower-income housing capacity, 82.5 percent, as well as 83.7 percent of moderate-income capacity, and 46.2 percent of above moderate-income capacity, is located primarily in lower-income communities in the vicinity of North Richmond and Bay Point, as well as western and north-central communities along San Francisco and Suisun Bays, including El Sobrante, East Richmond Heights, Bay View/Montalvin Manor, Crockett, and Rodeo.
 The inclusion of lower-income housing units in mixed-income housing development helps mitigate existing income patterns through integration.